vindfrost/vgStandard/single/vg-2.md

 ## Format specification

-Every digital developer signature shall be in this format:
+Every digital developer signature must be in this format:

 ### Format 1 (vg-2.f1)